sQVe/30s/README.md

 ## Thanks

-Many thanks to the core team and all the contributers at [`30-seconds-of-code`](https://github.com/Chalarangelo/30-seconds-of-code) for creating an awesome curated collection of snippets.
+Big thank you to the core team and all the contributers at [`30-seconds-of-code`](https://github.com/Chalarangelo/30-seconds-of-code) for creating an awesome curated collection of snippets.

 ## License